cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 The reasoning behind this is that a CI process should be predictable and deterministic.

+There is a common fallacy that you should always use the latest version of a specific tool, and therefore that tool should not be pinned.
+By all means, use the latest version of the tool, but be explicit about it.
+This gives your project a higher level of auditability, and prevents things from magically breaking and un-breaking in CI.
+Upgrading tools in a dedicated pull request also lets you investigate the impact of an upgrade, rather than breaking your entire CI when a new version becomes available.

 The workflow currently uses Python 3.8 only, but you should really test your project on all Python versions it supports.